hseag/colibri_commandline/README.md

 Options:
   --blanks      : number of blanks from the begining.
 Default is 1 --pathLength  : path length in [mm].
-Default is 1.0 --a260unit    : for dsDNA use 50, for ssDNS use 33 and for ssRNA use 40.
+Default is 1.0 --a260unit    : for dsDNA use 50, for ssDNA use 33 and for ssRNA use 40.
 Default is 50.\n
 ```
 ## Command fwupdate
 ```